Snehal-Goyal/EDA/README.md

 # EDA

+# file description.ipynb
+this file contains the eda on the files

+# exp.ipynb
 now since the data is in form of points , so we make a buffer or dem patch around it .

 How to decide the amount of area to be taken as buffer?